 easy to useOptimised for desktop and mobile devices.
 Each module designed to be completed in one hour.

 Be part of the solutionOnly one in five chronic pain sufferers get best-practice care.

-The BPM Complete Program includes full access to the modules listed below:
+The complete Better Pain Managemnt program includes full access to the modules listed below:

-Identification and management of neuropathic pain in the primary care setting: Use a systematic assessment approach to diagnose neuropathic pain, including how to distinguish between neuropathic and nociceptive pain.
+Module 4: Neuropathic pain: Identification and management.
+Use a systematic assessment approach to diagnose neuropathic pain, including how to distinguish between neuropathic and nociceptive pain.
 Develop treatment plans to address common comorbidities, together with a rational choice of investigations in the diagnostic process, knowing when referral is indicated.

-Identification and management of low back pain in the primary care setting: Develop an evidence-based approach to assessing low back pain using practical and time-efficient strategies.
+Module 5: Lower back pain: Assessment and management in primary care Develop an evidence-based approach to assessing low back pain using practical and time-efficient strategies.
 Specialist clinicians demonstrate how to further define clinical problems using structured physical examinations.
 Understand why a multimodal vs unimodal approach to low back pain presentations is likely to be more effective.

-Post-discharge acute pain management: Develop your skills in the ongoing management of acute or traumatic pain, post-surgical.
+Module 9: Acute pain management: Post-discharge.
+Develop your skills in the ongoing management of acute or traumatic pain, post-surgical.
 With increasing early recovery protocol trends, learn to support and manage discharge patients under your care.
 Understand professional requirements of managing post-surgical acute pain in the community, with risks/benefits of opioids in managing pain.

 Module 10: Understanding pain-related procedures: Uncover and understand the indications for interventional procedures used in the diagnosis and treatment of chronic pain.
 Commonly performed management procedures for pain reduction are explained in detail, and you will acquire skills for informing patients about these procedures - managing expectations of their efficacy.